Tofpu/SpeedBridge/README.md

 You can also check the live version (whose not operated/hosted by me) at **Squidical.net**.

 ## API
-On v2.0.0 version and above, There is API Support but it's unstable so be careful.
+API Support has been implemented ever since v1.2.X but be very of the API instabilities.
+I cannot guarantee a stable API.

-## Official Tutorial (Shoutout to Eben for doing this)
+## Official v1.0.X Tutorial (Shoutout to Eben for doing this)
 https://youtu.be/Sx9fTFKCnhw

 ## Commands